About ICCA and Membership

 We have one major educational event each year called our ICCA Summit and two new events termed Culinary Immersions where we visit the top culinary cities in the nation.
 These Culinary Immersions help members with a deep dive into the top menu trends and the chefs behind the success.
 The locations and themes for these events change each year.
 Past events have taken place in Miami, Sonoma, Portland, New Orleans, San Francisco, Seattle, Austin, Charleston and Denver and the themes have varied from New World cuisine to health and wellness.
 Numerous other educational programs and networking events take place throughout the year.
-The 12th Annual Summit will be held in San Diego in June 2014 – for more information email ICCAmember@earthlink.net.
+The 15th Annual Summit will be held in Portland, Oregon in June 2017 – for more information email ICCAmember@earthlink.net.

 What educational activities take place at your Summit?

 We have recruited some of the nation’s foremost authorities including professors from Harvard University, Colorado State University, CNN, the USDA, FDA and scientists to share late breaking developments that affect the foodservice industry.
 The goal of the ICCA Summit it to host a unique event unlike all other educational programs offered to the foodservice trade.
 The topics focus on issues at the core of new menu development and include the multifaceted challenges facing corporate chefs today.

 What is unique about the ICCA Summit?

 The annual summit is a small and intimate environment created to help form a unique network of professional chefs.
 This is done by creating unique programs that include farm tours, hands-on kitchen programs and utilizing regional chef experts who share the unique nuances of the cuisine from the region in which the Summit is held.
 This includes a look into the history of the cuisine and what influences the flavors or trends that are successful.

 What other activities are hosted by the ICCA?